ks888/LambStatus/README.md

 Click the link in the email, and sign in to admin console.

 ![CloudFormationWizard6](https://raw.githubusercontent.com/wiki/ks888/LambStatus/images/CloudFormationWizard6.png)

+See [the demo page](https://lambstatus.github.io/demo-admin/) for the usage example of admin console.

 *Note: LambStatus is still under development, and not ready for production use.
 Opening an issue for feature request / bug report is welcome!*